Crocodilian Biology and Management Course

 Gen Anderson, Geneal Curator – St. Augustine Alligator Farm

-Trevor Mia, Curator of Education – St. Augustine Alligator Farm
+Trevor Mia, Director of Education – Zoo New England

 John Groves, Curator Emeritus of Amphibians and Reptiles – North Carolina Zoo